icebob/moleculer-java-site/src/transporters.md

 ## Types of Transporters

-In order to communicate with other nodes (ServiceBroker instances) you need to configure a Transporter.
+In order to communicate with other nodes (`ServiceBroker` instances) you need to configure a `Transporter`.
-There are two types of Transporter:
+There are two types of `Transporter`:

-- **Centralized** Transporters: Transporters using a central server.
+- **Centralized** Transporters: `Transporters` using a central server.
 The central server can be, for example, a Redis, NATS, Kafka, MQTT or a JMS server.

-- **Decentralized**, Peer-to-Peer Transporters: Transporters without a central server.
-For example, TCPTransporter belongs to this group, which uses Gossip protocol to publish the status of the nodes.
+- **Decentralized**, Peer-to-Peer Transporters: `Transporters` without a central server.
+For example, `TcpTransporter` belongs to this group, which uses Gossip protocol to publish the status of the nodes.

-Transporter communicates with other nodes, transfers events, calls requests and processes responses.
+`Transporter` communicates with other nodes, transfers events, calls requests and processes responses.
-If a service runs on multiple instances on different nodes, the requests will be load-balanced among live nodes.
+If a `Service` runs on multiple instances on different nodes, the requests will be load-balanced among live nodes.
-Each Transporter can be assigned a Serializer.
-Serializers convert messages into bytes and vice versa.
+Each `Transporter` can be assigned a `Serializer`. `Serializers` convert messages into bytes and vice versa.
-There are several built-in Transporters in Moleculer Framework.
+There are several built-in `Transporters` in Moleculer Framework.

-## Centralized Transporters
+## Centralized `Transporters`

-Centralized Transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
+Centralized `Transporters` connect to a central `MessageBroker` that provide a reliable way of exchanging messages among remote nodes.
 These brokers use publish/subscribe messaging pattern to deliver data packets.

 <div align="center">